How it works

 This script will import data to the sync profile to be managed and monitored through your rules and logs.

-Determining your search base
+Determine your search base

 The search base is the location within Active Directory where the user export begins, all matching user objects under this location will be exported.
 The path is in LDAP Distinguished Name syntax.